container based virtualization

 Port-channel load balancing

-Using a hashing function, frames are distributed between the physical interfaces that make up the port channel.
-Depending on the method used for load balancing, this hash will differ.
+Frames are distributed between the physical interfaces that make up the port channel using a hashing function.
+This hash will differ depending on the load balancing method.
 Based on the hash result, the physical port to be used for transmission is determined.

 A hashing operation can be performed on MAC or IP addresses based on the source address, destination address, or both (some methods use the port number).
 Depending on the switch model and software version, default load-balancing methods can be layer 2, 3, or 4 and apply globally to all port channels.
 Here are a few methods for balancing etherchannels: